InQuicker/kaws/README.md

 ## Goals

 * Define infrastructure as code for predictability and repeatability
-* Produce secure, highly available Kubernetes clusters with DNS built in
+* Produce secure, highly available Kubernetes clusters
 * Generate and distribute Kubernetes API access credentials securely
 * Avoid shell scripting as much as possible